Welcome to my Trip Report on my favourite airline, EVA Air!

 There is a private divider which can be raised after take off until before arrival.

-According to a friend, he finds this product one of the best he flown so far.
+According to a friend, he finds this product one of the best he flew so far.

-I would choose the 1-seater when travelling alone.
+I would choose a 1-seater seat when travelling alone.

 Not a fan of Hello Kitty, but I was glad to be able to experience it once again for the 3rd time.

-Overall I find this product quite appealing, even though the space looks limited.
+Overall I find this product quite appealing, even though space looks limited.

 Elite Class (Premium Economy)